-Scott D. Cochran, 40, is Executive Vice President, Global Financial Solutions and Acquisitions.
-Until January 2011, Mr. Cochran was RGA's Chief Risk Officer, responsible globally for enterprise risk management and various actuarial areas.
+Scott D. Cochran, 41, is Executive Vice President, Global Acquisitions and a member of RGA's Executive Council.
+He is responsible for the oversight of RGA's Global Acquisitions team, which provides support for risk, capital and strategic needs to clients across all of RGA's markets.
+Until January 2011, Mr. Cochran was RGA's Chief Risk Officer, responsible globally for enterprise risk management and various actuarial areas, and until April 2013, was also responsible for oversight of RGA's Global Financial Solutions team.
 Prior to joining the Company in 2005, Mr. Cochran served in numerous product development and management roles for CNA/Swiss Re and other insurance and reinsurance organizations.

-William L. Hutton, 53, is Executive Vice President, General Counsel and Secretary of the Company.
-Mr. Hutton joined General American as Counsel in 1998, and served as Associate General Counsel of the Company from 2008-2011.
+William L. Hutton, 54, is Executive Vice President, General Counsel and Secretary of the Company.
+He is responsible for legal services provided throughout the RGA enterprise.
+Mr. Hutton joined the Company in 2001 and held several positions in the legal function before becoming General Counsel in 2011.
+Prior to joining the Company, he served as counsel at General American and was in private practice with two law firms in St. Louis, Missouri.
 Mr. Hutton also serves as an officer of several RGA subsidiaries.

-Donna H. Kinnaird, 61, is Senior Executive Vice President and Chief Operating Officer.
+Donna H. Kinnaird, 62, is Senior Executive Vice President and Chief Operating Officer.
+She is responsible for RGA's Alternative Distribution and Global Accounts, Products and Research & Development.
+She also has responsibility for various corporate functions such as Human Resources, Information Technology, Legal and Marketing and Communications.
+She is a member of RGA's Executive Council.
 Before coming to RGA in 2012, Ms. Kinnaird was President of Swiss Re Life and Health America Inc. and President and Chief Executive Officer of its Reassure America Life Insurance Company.
 She has also held Chief Financial Officer and Chief Operating Officer roles in life insurance companies.

-Todd C. Larson, 49, is Executive Vice President, Corporate Finance and Treasurer.
+Todd C. Larson, 50, is Executive Vice President, Corporate Finance and Treasurer.
 Mr. Larson previously was Assistant Controller at Northwestern Mutual Life Insurance Company from 1994 through 1995 and prior to that position was an accountant for KPMG LLP from 1985 through 1993.
 Mr. Larson also serves as a director and officer of several RGA subsidiaries.

-Jack B. Lay, 58, is Senior Executive Vice President and Chief Financial Officer.
+Jack B. Lay, 59, is Senior Executive Vice President and Chief Financial Officer.
+Mr. Lay is responsible for the Company's financial and capital management as well as for its financial reporting and enterprise risk management functions.
+He is a member of RGA's Executive Council.
 Prior to joining the Company in 1994, Mr. Lay served as Second Vice President and Associate Controller at General American.
 In that position, he was responsible for all external financial reporting as well as merger and acquisition support.
 Before joining General American in 1991, Mr. Lay was a partner in the financial services practice with the St. Louis office of KPMG LLP.
 Mr. Lay also serves as a director and officer of several RGA subsidiaries.

-Anna Manning, 54, is Executive Vice President and Head of U.S. Markets.
+Anna Manning, 55, is Executive Vice President and Head of U.S. and South/Latin American Markets.
+Ms. Manning is responsible for all operations within the United States, South American and Latin American markets, including business development, pricing, underwriting, medical, claims, and operations.
+She is a member of RGA's Executive Council.
 Until January 2011, Ms. Manning was Executive Vice President and Chief Operating Officer for RGA International Corporation.
 Prior to joining the Company in 2007, she was a senior consultant in the Toronto office of Towers Perrin's Tillinghast insurance consulting practice, where she provided consulting services to insurance companies in the areas of mergers and acquisitions, financial reporting, product development, and value-added performance measurements.
 Before joining Tillinghast, Ms. Manning was with Manulife Financial.